Sanjay0712/MovieApp/README.md

 # MovieApp
-This project lists the movie with the help of moviedb API and helps users to find out the best movies with IMDb rating.
+This project lists the movie with the help of themoviedb API and helps users to find out the best movies with IMDb rating.